skycoin/skycoin/src/api/webrpc/README.md

 This is a description about skycoin webrpc, which implemented the [json-rpc 2.0](http://www.jsonrpc.org/specification) protocol.
 The rpc service entry point is /webrpc, and only accept the HTTP `POST` requests.
-The rpc service is exposed on port `6430`.
+The rpc service is exposed on port `6420` by default.

 ## Get Status